open-sdg/open-sdg/docs/deployment.md

 This platform compiles to a static web site, which means that it can be deployed to any host that can serve files (most notably Github's free "Github Pages" offering).
 At run-time, it requires no server-side technologies.

 That said, the platform does require some server-side technologies to *build* the site.
-At build-time, this platform requires Python and Ruby.
+At build-time, this platform requires `Python` and `Ruby`.

 ## Automation services